CBIIT/nci-ctd2-dashboard/README.md

 	# please make sure you edit minimally the USER/PASSWORD pair and the TEST/MAIN database URLs.
 	cp -f core/src/main/resources/META-INF/spring/dashboard.properties.example core/src/main/resources/META-INF/spring/dashboard.properties

-After you are done with the configuration, then you will be good to go for a basic _install_:
+After you are done with the configuration, you will be good to go ahead for a basic _install_:

 	mvn clean install